Website

 AWS integration screen showing the 'Add Connection' button

-From here, follow the set-up guide within the platform which will explain how to connect your AWS environment to the platform.
+1. Click Complete Setup and follow the steps provided by the integration wizard, which will explain how to connect your AWS environment to the platform.

 Note: You will need to copy your newly created Access key and Secret access key into their respective sections.